KirillTK/my-storage/CRON_SETUP.md

 # Cron Job Setup - Document Cleanup

-This project includes an automated cleanup cron job that runs every 10 minutes to permanently remove soft-deleted documents from both the database and Vercel Blob storage.
+This project includes an automated cleanup cron job that runs once daily at 1:00 AM to permanently remove soft-deleted documents from both the database and Vercel Blob storage.

 ## How It Works